 Recommended by: Allen, Live Less Ordinary

-In the south of the Netherlands, Eindhoven was once known as an ‘ugly’ industrial city.
-But these days it’s famous for its rather inspired and innovative artistic designs.
+Eindhoven was once known as an ‘ugly’ industrial city.
+But these days it’s famous for its inspired and innovative architectural designs.
+Among these are the flying-saucer-shaped Evoluon building and “The Blob”; a futuristic glass and steel structure located in the city’s old quarter.

 - Van Abbemuseum: a massive modern and contemporary art museum.